FPALERA/BotManager/README.md

 # BotManager
-A simple script for manage bot
+A simple script for bot management

 # Features
 * Levanter